razrinn/vibe-expense/memory-bank/project-progress.md

 - [x] Implemented user-selectable currency setting with local storage persistence (2025-05-25)
 - [x] Updated `formatCurrency` to use dynamic currency from settings (2025-05-25)
 - [x] Implemented daily grouped compact expense list on ExpensesPage (2025-05-25)
+- [x] TrendChart.tsx updated to use dynamic currency for y-axis ticks (2025-05-25)
+- [x] Created styled Input, Select, and Textarea components (2025-05-25)
+- [x] Applied new Input, Select, and Textarea components to ExpenseForm.tsx (2025-05-25)
+- [x] Applied new Input component to CategoryManager.tsx (2025-05-25)
+- [x] Applied new Input component to PinLogin.tsx (2025-05-25)
+- [x] Applied new Input component to PinSetup.tsx (2025-05-25)
+- [x] Applied new Select component to SettingsPage.tsx (2025-05-25)
+- [x] Applied new Select component to ExpenseFilters.tsx (2025-05-25)

 ## 3. What's Left to Build